 - Boots.
 Unless the weather is bone dry, sturdy, water-resistant footwear is a must for winter bikers.
 If you’re on a budget and don’t anticipate encountering really nasty conditions (deep snow, standing water, or dirty slush), lightweight hiking boots should be fine.
 For more rugged conditions, you can buy specialized winter biking boots (such as the 45NRTH Woolvhammer, at $200) that repel water and keep your feet warm.
 However, these are super pricey.
 If you’re committed to using regular sneakers or bike shoes through the winter, invest in waterproof shoe covers.
 Cost: $50 to more than $250 for hiking boots, $30 to $50 for shoe covers.

 - Waterproof Underlayers.
 UnderArmour (or another brand of waterproof underlayer) can help keep water, slush, and sweat off your skin.
 This is important for comfort and temperature regulation.
-Use two pieces of underclothing: one for your legs, and one for your torso and arms.
-Cost: $15 to more than $60 per piece.
+Many winter bikers use two pieces of underclothing: one for the legs, and one for the torso and arms.
+Serious bikers may swap out two-piece underlayers for a single-piece bibtight with sufficient cold-weather insulation; choose a well-reviewed product from an all-weather brand like Castelli.
+Cost: $15 to more than $60 per piece; upwards of $100 for a quality bibtight.

 - Outerlayers.
 Your outerlayers – both for your upper and lower body – should be snug but flexible.
 Don’t worry about layering up as you would before a sporting event or other more sedentary outdoor activity – the exertion of biking keeps your core warm, so it’s surprisingly easy to overdress.
 A lightweight ski jacket or shell-fleece combination should be fine.
 If it’s very cold, an intermediate layer may be required.
 Cost: $15 to more than $70 for a fleece; $20 to more than $100 per jacket.